DCC-EX/BaseStation-EX/README.md

 > **WARNING**: This is an old repository containing a partial re-write of DCC++ EX.
 It is maintained for
 > historical reasons, and is not developed or bug-fixed.
 Please use https://github.com/DCC-EX/CommandStation-EX

+# DO NOT DOWNLOAD FROM THIS REPOSITORY, SEE COMMANDSTATION-EX INSTEAD

 # What's DCC++ EX

 DCC++ EX is an open-source hardware and software system for the operation of DCC-equipped model railroads.
 It expands on the work of Gregg E. Berman's original DCC++ (which can be found here in the BaseStation-Classic repository)